cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter.rst.txt

 notebook on Esrum (XXXXX), and the address via which the notebook on Esrum should be accessible on your PC (localhost:XXXXX).

-Alternatively, you can start start/stop port forwarding on demand by using an explicit SSH command.
+Alternatively, you can start/stop port forwarding on demand by using an explicit SSH command.
 The ``-N`` option is optional and stops ssh from starting a shell once it has connected to Esrum:

 .. code:: shell